azuredevcollege/trainingdays/day5/challenges/03-challenge.md

 set _Environment protection rules_.
 Activate `Required reviewers` and add a reviewer.

+Select the Deployment branches dropdown and choose the Selected branches option.
+Add the master branch as allowed branch.

 :::tip

 📝 Add yourself as a Reviewer, otherwise you will have to wait until the